EmporerHymm/AutoGPT/README.md

 **Licensing:**

-MIT License: The majority of the AutoGPT repository is under the MIT License.
+This repository contains only MIT Licensed code.
+The original AutoGPT repository contained some files under the Polyform Shield License (specifically the `autogpt_platform` folder), but those have been removed from this fork to ensure all content is under the MIT License.

-Polyform Shield License: This license applies to the autogpt_platform folder.

-For more information, see https://agpt.co/blog/introducing-the-autogpt-platform
+For information about the original project's licensing, see https://agpt.co/blog/introducing-the-autogpt-platform

 ---
 ## 🤖 AutoGPT Classic